matloff/FarewellAddress/Address.md

 notably the
 [campus-wide Distinguished Teaching
 Award](https://academicsenate.ucdavis.edu/sites/g/files/dgvnsk3876/files/local_resources/docs/committees/award_committees/2017-18/dta-call.pdf).
-To be sure, it must be said that student evaluations of teaching are sometimes out of sync with broader, more nuanced assessment of quality, I am proud that several of my department colleagues have also won that award over the years.
+To be sure, it must be said that student evaluations of teaching are sometimes out of sync with broader, more nuanced assessment of quality, but I am proud that several of my department colleagues have also won that award over the years.

 *Class size*